Genxster1998/XPS9350-macOS/README.md

 ## AppleHDA

-In order to support the Realtek ALC256 (ALC3246) codec of the Dell XPS 9360, AppleALC is included with layout-id `56`.
+In order to support the Realtek ALC256 (ALC3246) codec of the Dell XPS 9360, AppleALC is included with layout-id `13`.

 Alternatively, a custom AppleHDA injector can be used.
-The script option `--patch-hda` option generates an AppleHDA_ALC256.kext injector and installs it in `/Library/Extensions` for this purpose, in this case the layout-id is `1`.
+The script option `--patch-hda` option generates an AppleHDA_ALC256.kext injector and installs it in `/Library/Extensions`.

 ## Display Profiles

-Display profiles for the Sharp LQ133Z1 display (Dell XPS 9360 QHD+) are included in the displays folder.
+Display profiles for the Sharp LQ133Z1 display (Dell XPS 9350 QHD+) are included in the displays folder.

 Profiles can be installed by copying them into `/Users/<username>/Library/ColorSync/Profiles` folder, additionally the macOS built-in `ColorSync` utility can be used to inspect the profiles.